Helsinki, Finland is another great Baltic Cruise stop.

 As you get off the ship, there will be tour hawkers and the hop on hop off bus (take a map).
 Bicycles are available all over town, but the deal at the dock may be a better all-day deal.

-Or there is the tram.
+The tram is easy.
 You can jump on a number 2 or 3 at the harbour and go in either direction.
-But, if you travel from the railway station in town the same number trams create a huge figure of 8 around Helsinki.
-The ticket is just over three Euros.
-Between the two trams they complete the figure of 8.
-They trams do alternate S shapes.
+They can also be picked up at the station.
+Between them, a huge figure of 8 around Helsinki is made.
+The ticket is just over three Euros and it is a quick and easy way to see whole loops of the city.
+Between the two trams they complete the figure of 8 by doing adjoining S shapes.
 They are a number 3 and a number 2 and it probably doesn’t matter which way you go or which tram you start on but that will show you a good proportion of Helsinki area.
-Now, I am not sure you can use it as a hop on hop off, but no one stops you, so get the hop on hop off bus map and the town map and compare, and get on and off for the places that are away from the centre.
+Get the hop on hop off bus map and the town map and compare.
+Find your ship’s chat site + share your pictures + experiences to help others

-If you decide on the beach you could walk there, but for sight seeing the above choices of just on foot will get you everywhere.
+If you decide on the beach you could walk there, but for sightseeing, the choices here will sum most of them up.
 Take a look at our film to help you decide.

 ROCK CHURCH – If you are going to the church in a rock, and it is a church in a rock….. then the tram will get you there quickly, though you can walk up through the market and past the art centre and cinema complex.
 Careful you don’t get lost.
 Check your map.

 CATHEDRAL – Has quite a few steps and is distinctly plain compared with the other churches in the Baltic, but if you are C of E you might think it more like the churches you are used to.
 It is shown in the film.
 The square is pretty and has the usual statues as a central focus.

 CHURCH – The church you can see at the end of the harbour is on many tours and an easy walk.
 The road will take you around and there is a road looping around the back of the church to avoid even the steps at the front of the church from the coach park.